eukota/eukota.github.io/docs/sites/sites.md

 ## Solar Barn - Circa 2006

-While attending Humbodlt State University, I took this amazing class titled Appropriate Technology from Lonny Grafman.
+While attending [Humbodlt State University](https://www.humboldt.edu/ "Cal Poly Humboldt"), I took a class titled [Engr305: Appropriate Technology](https://www.appropedia.org/Engr305_Appropriate_Technology_Projects) from [Lonny Grafman](https://www.linkedin.com/in/lonnygrafman/).
 There were many amazing things about that class.
 One of the coolest was Lonny allowing us to turn in our final report in almost any form of media we wished - from paper reports, to presentations, to websites.
 I built this website and I still have it.
-And I still enjoy referring people to it too.
+The site goes over the entire process of building out a small solar photovoltaic array of 480W supporting a 225 Amp Hr battery bank that is used to run the lighting in a barn.
+Topic covered include system sizing, panel angles, noon hour efficiency calculations, system wiring, and more.
+The site has turned out to be a great resource over time for myself in remembering the work and for others.

 [Visit PV Barn Website](pvbarn/index.html)